USS Snook (SS-279): First patrol

+Second patrol

-Second patrolSnook set sail from Midway Island for her second war patrol on 9 June and headed for the waters off the Ryukyu Islands.
+Snook set sail from Midway Island for her second war patrol on 9 June and headed for the waters off the Ryukyu Islands.
 In the morning twilight of 24 June, the submarine closed on a six-ship convoy escorted by two destroyers, launched two torpedoes at a large tanker, and heard two hits as she went deep and rigged for silent running to avoid the patrolling escorts.
 Coming back up to periscope depth, she found a destroyer guarding the crippled ship and was prevented from a second try by overhead aircraft.

 Shortly before midnight on 3 July Snook made radar contact with another enemy convoy.
 Early the following morning, she fired a spread of six torpedoes, sinking cargo ships Koki Maru and Liverpool Maru and severely damaging Atlantic Maru.
 Snook returned to Pearl Harbor from her second patrol on 18 July.

+Third patrol

-Third patrolSnook left Pearl Harbor for her third war patrol on 18 August and arrived off Marcus Island on 30 August to take reconnaissance photographs and stand lifeguard duty for the carrier air strikes of 1 September.
+Snook left Pearl Harbor for her third war patrol on 18 August and arrived off Marcus Island on 30 August to take reconnaissance photographs and stand lifeguard duty for the carrier air strikes of 1 September.
 Following the air strikes, the submarine resumed patrol and headed for the East China Sea where, in the early morning darkness of 13 September, she torpedoed and sank the 9,650-ton transport Yamato Maru.
 On 22 September, Snook intercepted and sank 715-ton Japanese cargo ship Katsurahama Maru departing from Dairen.
-On September 29, the submarine conducted a surface attack on a 500 ton vessel.
+On 29 September, the submarine conducted a surface attack on a 500 ton vessel.
 The vessel was damaged and as the submarine moved closer to finish it off, returned fire was received.
 Four of the submarine's crew members were injured.
 The submarine turned away at high speed and the vessel was last seen settling in the water.
 The submarine terminated her third patrol at Pearl Harbor on 8 October.

+Fourth patrol

-Fourth patrolSnook spent her fourth war patrol in a coordinated attack group with sister ships Pargo (SS-264) and Harder (SS-257) in the waters off the Mariana Islands.
+Snook spent her fourth war patrol in a coordinated attack group with sister ships Pargo (SS-264) and Harder (SS-257) in the waters off the Mariana Islands.
 On 29 November, the submarine sank the passenger-cargo ship Yamafuku Maru with four torpedo hits, and the cargo ship Shiganoura Maru, as well as damaging an escort ship.
 Snook returned to Midway Island on 7 December and was routed on to Pearl Harbor.